Written byAmanda Wong

 Time Machine is a good tool to recover deleted files from MacBook Pro SSD.
 However, this method works only if you have set up Time Machine on MacBook Pro 2018/2019 before files are lost.
 In the case that you didn't make a backup, the next solution is a better choice.

-In terms of data recovery from MacBook 2018 and later, no Mac data recovery tool can deal with the T2 chip, except for iBoysoft Mac Data Recovery.
+In terms of data recovery from MacBook 2018.
+2019, 2020, no Mac data recovery tool can deal with the T2 chip, except for iBoysoft Mac Data Recovery.

 Note: Before you follow the steps below, you have to make sure your Mac has an Internet connection.

-- Step 2: Choose a network for the Mac, and keep the Internet being connected all the time.
+Step 2: Check the internet connection, and keep the Internet connected all the time.

-- This will launch iBoysoft Mac Data Recovery through iBoysoft Server, so that you can recover data from the Mac computer.
+This will launch iBoysoft Data Recovery for Mac through iBoysoft Server so that you can recover data from the Mac computer.

-- Step 5: After launching iBoysoft Mac Data Recovery, please select the drive you want to recover lost data from and click the Scan button.
+Step 5: After launching iBoysoft Data Recovery for Mac, please select the drive you want to recover lost data from, for example, the drive that is used to store Mac's data, and click the Search for Lost Data button to start scanning.

 There are some situations that Mac Data Recovery software can't help to rescue files.
 For example, The logical board of a MacBook Pro 2019 is nonfunctional partially.
-Or the MacBook Air shows a black screen after physical damage.
-Then, you need to contact the Apple support for data recovery from a soldered SSD in MacBook.
-Apple store is the last hope if you want to recover data from a dead or water damaged MacBook that has a T2 chip.
+Or MacBook Pro won't turn on black screen after physical damage.
+Then, you need to contact Apple support for data recovery from a soldered SSD in MacBook.
+Apple Store is the last hope if you want to recover data from a dead or water-damaged MacBook that has a T2 chip.

 How to disable secure boot on T2-secured Macs?